-In cities across the country, hard surfaces like roads and buildings prevent rain and snowmelt from soaking into the ground.
-It is instead collected by storm drains on roads and in parking lots where a series of underground pipes takes the water to a local stream.
-The water used inside your house (wastewater) is treated, rain and snow melt (stormwater) are not.
+In cities all across the globe, hard surfaces like roads and buildings prevent rain and snowmelt from soaking into the ground.
+It is collected by storm drains on roads and in parking lots where a series of underground pipes takes the water to a local stream (see graphic below).
+The water used inside your house, in sinks and washing machines, for example, is called wastewater.
+It is collected and sent to a wastewater treatment plant at either the Public Works facility on Annapolis Road or the WSSC treatment plant. is treated, rain and snow melt (stormwater) are not.
 As stormwater flows across parking lots and roads, it collect things.
 This means that anything you see that accumulates on the ground including pollutants such as trash, pet waste, cigarette butts, etc., gets washed into streams when it rains.

 While one cigarette butt tossed from a car may seem innocent or dog poop left in your own backyard harmless, they are not.
 They add to everyone else’s cigarette butts and dogs' poop, joining grass clippings, oil from cars, pesticides, and many other pollutants in streams.
 This stormwater pollution is the biggest threat to streams in Bowie, the Patuxent River and the Chesapeake Bay where it accumulates.
 The same thing is happening in bodies of water in communities across the country.